Are you aware of the most common heavy metals that can ruin your health?

 · Contaminated water

-· Contaminated air, particularly near power plants which burn mercury
+· Contaminated air, particularly near power plants that burn mercury

-· Contaminated soil – mercury gets in the body through grains and vegetables
+· Contaminated soil – mercury gets into the body through grains and vegetables

 Mercury poisoning symptoms

 Having too much mercury in the body can lead to multiple symptoms and health illnesses such as:

 · Muscle loss

 Mercury can get into the body through vapors, creating a suite of respiratory problems such as:

 This heavy metal tends to get deposited in red blood cells.
 Testing for mercury poisoning with a blood sample is the best way to discover if the mercury levels are dangerously elevated.

 Organic versions of mercury are particularly problematic as they can damage the central nervous system, causing mood swings, poor emotion control, and even mild personality changes in some patients.

 As mentioned earlier, mercury is excreted through urine and feces, and less than 1% can be eliminated through sweat.